If you have a log file from a car, then simply drag and drop it anywhere on this website to instantly view a graph like the one below. That's it!

 The estimated power is in the 200whp-240whp range and the estimated torque is in the 350wtq-420wtq range depending on the turbo size.
 There will be two or three turbo sizes that you can choose from.
 These power figures may be with an off-road tune (i.e. race track use).
 The figures may be lower if staying with factory emissions.

-The entire kit will use as few parts as possible to minimize cost and shipping size.
+The entire turbo kit will use as few parts as possible to minimize install work, cost, and shipping size.

-All the above power figures were achieved with stock fuel hardware during prototyping.
-Upgrading a fuel pump may give room for some more power (more information forthcoming).
+The aforementioned power figures were achieved with stock fuel hardware during prototyping.
+Upgrading the high pressure fuel pump to a good quality CP3 kit may give room for some more power (more information forthcoming).

 TopGear.com converted a 1981 Volkswagen Rabbit Diesel into an eco-friendly 70-plus US MPG bunny that hits 60 MPH in 7 seconds all for under $7,000.

-We tuned a new 2009 Common-Rail VW TDI in March 2009 and dynoed it.
+In March 2009 we were one of the first, if not the first, to tune a new 2009 Common-Rail VW TDI and dyno it.
 We used one of the most conservative dyno machines around, with real-world no-nonsense horsepower and torque numbers.